 Listed below are some of the recent policy issues of importance to GPAR.
 We served as advocates in the legislative process for both our members and Philadelphia property owners.

-Good Cause Legislation: This ordinance requires good cause for non-renewal of certain residential leases and to provide for a first option for existing tenants to renew a lease for a lease less than twelve (12) months.
+- Good Cause Legislation: This ordinance requires good cause for non-renewal of certain residential leases and to provide for a first option for existing tenants to renew a lease for a lease less than twelve (12) months.
 GPAR along with the Real Estate Coalition (REC) advocated against the Bill and the Bill was narrowed down in terms of its application to only leases less than a year.
 This Bill passed on December 6, 2018.
-The Mayor signed the Bill and it was effective on April 22, 2019.
+The mayor signed the Bill and it was effective on April 22, 2019.

-Construction Tax: In early 2018, City Council introduced legislation seeking to impose a 1% tax any new construction or improvement.
+- Construction Tax: In early 2018, City Council introduced legislation seeking to impose a 1% tax on any new construction or improvement.
 The money collected by the tax would have gone to the Philadelphia Housing Trust Fund (HTF).
 GPAR & REC advocated against the Bill.
 The Bill passed with a narrow 9-8 vote in City Council.
 Subsequently, the Bill was eventually withdrawn.

-Mixed Income Housing Legislation: The Bill was introduced in 2017 would have required compulsory 10% affordable housing in a new residential construction project.
+- Mixed Income Housing Legislation: The Bill was introduced in 2017 and would have required compulsory 10% affordable housing in a new residential construction project.
 GPAR and the REC successfully negotiated to make the Bill optional and provide zoning bonuses to developers to incorporate affordable housing in new constructions.

-Anti-squatting Legislation: Squatting is the unlawful occupation of a property.
+- Anti-squatting Legislation: Squatting is the unlawful occupation of a property.
 In Philadelphia, this problem has become widespread in residential properties and in nearly every neighborhood as revealed in our early 2017 survey of all GPAR members.
 Squatting impacts our industry by causing delays in the sale of property by rightful property owners, incurs expenses to repair and clean up damaged property and often places our member’s safety at risk when finding unlawful occupants in a house.
 In 2016, GPAR was an active stakeholder to help increase awareness and find solutions to address squatting.
 GPAR helped create a conduit between members and the Philadelphia District Attorney’s Office, the Philadelphia Police Department and Philadelphia City Council to better handle squatting complaints.

-Fraudulent Leases: GPAR advocated on behalf of the members once again to help Councilwoman Parker introduce the anti- fraudulent leases legislation.
+- Fraudulent Leases: GPAR advocated on behalf of the members once again to help Councilwoman Parker introduce the anti- fraudulent leases legislation.
 This legislation was a direct result of GPAR’s advocacy to protect the lawful property owners and the tenants who were defrauded by individuals executing fraudulent leases.
-The Bill provides for civil penalties up to $2000 for person engaging in fraudulent leases.
+The Bill provides for civil penalties up to $2000 for persons engaging in fraudulent leases.
 The victim and/or the property claim damages and have rights to pursue other legal action as available under law.

-Philadelphia Land Bank: GPAR worked in partnership with organizations of the Philadelphia Land Bank Alliance to ensure that the voice of the real estate community was heard.
+- Philadelphia Land Bank: GPAR worked in partnership with organizations of the Philadelphia Land Bank Alliance to ensure that the voice of the real estate community was heard.
 The Philadelphia Land Bank Alliance to create an effective land bank in Philadelphia.
 These allies included for-profit and non-profit builders, neighborhood civic associations, REALTORS®, architects, environmental groups, and anti-blight organizations.
 In December 2013, Philadelphia City Council unanimously passed legislation creating the Philadelphia Land Bank – the nation’s largest land bank.